qdraw/starsky/documentation/docs/getting-started/troubleshooting/websockets.md

 ## If you use a Firewall

-Please allowlist the domains and subdomains you are using.
+Please allow list the domains and subdomains you are using.

 ## If you use a proxy